418sec/huntr/bounties/npm/strong-build/1/README.md

-# :bug: Description
+# Description

-The `strong-build` module is vulnerable against `RCE` since a command is crafted using `user inputs` not validated and then executedading to `arbitrary command injection`
+The `strong-build` module is vulnerable against `RCE` since a command is crafted using `user inputs` not validated and then executed, leading to `arbitrary command injection`

-# :fire: POC
+# POC

 1. Check there aren't files called `HACKED`
 2. Execute the following commands in another terminal: